-ULT 29 Have you never asked traveling people?
-Do you not know the evidence they can tell, Job uses these questions to rebuke his friends for not learning from people who travel.
+Have you never asked traveling people?
+Job uses these questions to rebuke his friends for not learning from people who travel.
 Alternate translation: "You should listen to those who have traveled to distant places."
-(See: Rhetorical Question) Connecting Statement:

-Job finishes asking a rhetorical question that begins with the words "Do you not know" in verse 29. the wicked man is kept ... from the day of wrath?
-ULT 30 that the wicked man is kept from the day of calamity, and that he is led away from the day of wrath?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) Connecting Statement: Connecting Statement: Job finishes asking a rhetorical question that begins with the words "Do you not know" in verse 29. the wicked man is kept & from the day of wrath?
 Job uses these questions to rebuke his friends for not learning from people who travel.
 "Those who have traveled to distant places will tell you ... from the day of wrath."
-(See: Rhetorical Question) the wicked man is kept from the day of calamity ... he is led away from the day of wrath This can be stated in active form.
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) the wicked man is kept from the day of calamity & he is led away from the day of wrath If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "God keeps the wicked man from the day of calamity ...
-God leads him away from the day of wrath" (See: Active or Passive) Connecting Statement:
+God leads him away from the day of wrath" (See: Active or Passive (p.1125)) (See: Active or Passive (p.1125)) Connecting Statement: Connecting Statement: Job continues speaking to his friends.